Lynn Schnapp, MD

 Madison WI 53705-2281

-Dr. Schnapp is a fellow and immediate past president of the American Thoracic Society, where she has held numerous leadership positions, and a recipient of its Elizabeth Rich Award for outstanding scientific, leadership and mentorship contributions in pulmonary medicine.
+Dr. Schnapp is a fellow and past president of the American Thoracic Society, where she has held numerous leadership positions, and a recipient of its Elizabeth Rich Award for outstanding scientific, leadership and mentorship contributions in pulmonary medicine.
 She is a member of the Alpha Omega Alpha Honor Medical Society and the National Institutes of Health/National Heart, Lung and Blood Institute Advisory Council (NIH/NHLBI).

 Dr. Schnapp is an established NIH-funded investigator in cell and molecular biology with clinical and research expertise in lung injury and repair.
 Her research examines matrix remodeling in the normal and injured lung and the role of lung pericytes and other stromal cells in the pathogenesis of fibrosis.

-Dr. Schnapp’s clinical interests include Acute Respiratory Distress Syndrome (ARDS) and critical care medicine.
+Dr. Schnapp’s clinical interests include acute respiratory distress syndrome (ARDS) and critical care medicine.

 View Dr. Lynn M. Schnapp’s publications on NCBI My Bibliography